-Surfing is part of the way of life in San Diego, and you’ll find that Pacific Beach is the perfect place to catch some waves.
+Surfing is part of the way of life in San Diego (much like it is in San Clemente and Nosara, Costa Rica), and you’ll find that Pacific Beach is the perfect place to catch some waves.

 You’ll find plenty of surfers in the water near the main beach and pier, as well as surf school and rental spots lining the boardwalk and the surrounding streets.
 PB is popular with surfers of all levels for its chill vibe.

 One popular spot for surfing is Tourmaline Surf Park (because I mean, duh, “surf” is in the name).
 You’ll find plenty of surfers in the water here, as well as people watching them doing their thing.
 This is also known as an ideal surf break for beginners and longboarders for its steady yet mellow waves.

 If you want to learn to surf, PB is the perfect place to do it!
 There are plenty of surf schools in the area offering lessons and rentals, and the waves here are ideal for beginners.
 San Diego Surf School comes highly recommended.

 Wine & dine in style (right on the beach)

 If you want to enjoy an amazing meal while taking in stunning views of the water, then look no further than JRDN Restaurant.
 Located inside the Tower23 Hotel, JRDN is a favorite of many locals as well as visitors!

 I tend to be skeptical of beachfront restaurants like this because many of them end up being mediocre (it’s almost like they don’t have to try because they have the view to make up for it), but JRDN was absolutely phenomenal!

 Helmed by Executive Chef Stephen Gage, the award-winning JRDN offers modern California cuisine with a twist, with a special emphasis on seafood forward dishes.
 The seasonally-focused menu also features ingredients sourced from local purveyors.